EdLoth/book-wise/README.md

 ___

-Made with ❤️ by André Viapiana 👋🏽 [Get in Touch!](https://www.linkedin.com/in/andreviapiana/)
+Made with ❤️ by Eduardo Ramos 👋🏽 [Get in Touch!](https://www.linkedin.com/in/dev-eduardo-ramos//)

 ---